Active viscoelasticity of odd materials

 {\it Modified Maxwell material}.$-$Soft materials like dilute biopolymer solutions can also exhibit viscoelastic behavior \cite{Prost2015,FischerFriedrich2016,Pegoraro2017,Saintillan2018}.
 They can transiently store elastic energy but they can also flow like viscous fluids.

 We would like to have a model that can serve as a description of chiral active polymer solutions with odd viscoelastic terms.
-We follow a phenomenological path by taking a Maxwell model and supplement it with parity breaking terms.
+We follow a phenomenological path by taking a Maxwell model, in which $\sigma_{ij} = \sigma^D_{ij} = \sigma^S_{ij},$ $u_{kl} = u^D_{kl} + u^S_{kl}$, and supplement it with parity breaking terms.
+The superscript $D$ and $S$ refer to damper and spring respectively.
+In the Maxwell model the strain is additive and modelled by a spring and a damper in series (as opposed to being parallel in the Kelvin-Voigt model) as presented in Figure \ref{fig:Max}.
 The constitutive equation together with the momentum conservation equation for the Maxwell fluid read (see also Fig. \ref{fig:Max}):